 Inseparability of Native American Spirituality and Everyday Life

-I learned about this aspect of Native American life through the writing of Ohiyesa (Charles Alexander Eastman), a part Santee Sioux who lived from 1858 to 1939.* He was raised in a traditional Native American home and was later educated as a medical doctor in American colleges.
+I learned about these beliefs through the writing of Ohiyesa, also known as Charles Alexander Eastman, a part Santee Sioux who lived from 1858 to 1939.* He was raised in a traditional Native American home and was later educated as a medical doctor in American colleges.
 He wrote eloquently about Native American life.
-He wrote that daily life and spirituality, as lived purely by original peoples, were not really even two elements tightly interwoven.
+He wrote that for them, daily life and spirituailty, as lived purely by original peoples, were not really even two elements tightly interwoven.
 Rather, the people viewed their existence and lived their lives AS a manifestation of spirituality and spiritual creation.
 To them, there was no difference; they were inseparable.

-As I understand it, and according to Ohiyesa, every activity and element of life was recognized as a participation in the spiritual world.
-All aspects of living were felt to be a manifestation of the spiritual world, and all the objects in the natural world were viewed as having Spirit – humans, animals, plants, birds, even stones and other inanimate objects.
+According to Ohiyesa, as I understand it, every activity and part of life was recognized as a participation in the spiritual world.
+All aspects of living were felt to be a manifestation of the spiritual world, and all the objects in the natural world were viewed as having Spirit — humans, animals, plants, birds, even stones and other inanimate objects.
 All creations were recognized to come from, or BE extensions of the spirit world.
 In other words, there was no abrupt division between the living of daily life and the people’s practice of spirituality, because being alive and going about daily living in the way that their elders taught them was spiritual existence and expression.

 Even religious rituals and ceremonies at their root were always understood in their proper perspective as symbols of, and recognition and acknowledgment of, spiritual realities and the Great Spirit without being mistaken for the only, or most important part of spiritual practice or expression.
 A symbol for something is not the thing itself.
 To the American Indian, it was just as much a spiritual observation to take a few moments to appreciate the majesty and beauty of the (natural) world, or a colorful sunset in the wilderness.